Bearing Cleaning and Lubrication

 1-2 drops of oil are carefully dripped into the bearing.

-Finally place the bearings back in the wheels of the skate, skateboard or stunt scooter.
+Finally, place the shields back on the bearings and put the bearings back in the wheels of the skate, skateboard or stunt scooter.

 Seals are mounted on the cleaned and lubricated bearings, and the bearings are mounted back on the wheels.